-As you may have guessed by now the irreducible zigzag states just do not occur for classical diagrams, but zigzags naturally occur with the knots are in thickened surfaces.
+Irreducible zigzag states do not occur for classical diagrams, but zigzags naturally occur when the knots are in thickened surfaces.
 Figure~\ref{zigzag} shows how a zigzag can occur in a state on a torus.
-Figure~\ref{zigzagdetect} indicates a zigzag state for a knot $K$ with unit Jones polynomial The Arrow polynomial detects the non-triviality of this $K.$ \\
+Figure~\ref{zigzagdetect} indicates a zigzag state for a knot $K$ with unit Jones polynomial The Arrow polynomial detects the non-triviality of this $K$.

 There are many interesting properties of the Arrow polynomial, and we do not yet know just how strong an invariant it is.
 The Arrow polynomial is, in its way, a justification for the definitions of virtual knot theory.
-It is a generalization of the Jones polynomial that is natural when you start with oriented diagrams and use the bracket expansion idea.A person following the logic for constructing the Arrow polynomial would be led inevitably to invent virtual knot theory.
+It is a generalization of the Jones polynomial that is natural when you start with oriented diagrams and use the bracket expansion.
+A person following the logic for constructing the Arrow polynomial would be led inevitably to invent virtual knot theory.
 Things do not always happen in such straight lines.
-A reader of my book ``Knots and Physics'' \cite{KP} will easily discover that I almost invented the Arrow polynomial in those days when I wrote the book (and actually when I was working out the bracket in Venice in the fall of 1985).
+A reader of my book ``Knots and Physics'' \cite{KP} will discover that I almost invented the Arrow polynomial in those days when I wrote the book (and actually when I was working out the bracket in Venice in the fall of 1985).
 But not quite, and so it was only later, after virtual knot theory had emerged, that Heather Dye and I found the Arrow polynomial, and it was in fact independently found by Naoko Kamada and Miyazaki with a slightly different viewpoint \cite{KM}.
-The main point here is that by this excursion into invariants of knots in three-manifolds we have found very beautiful generalizations of the Jones polynomial, and many new questions about these generalizations.
-It is to be hoped that there are more insights of this nature in the exploration of more three manifolds and their knot theories.\\
+By this excursion into invariants of knots in three-manifolds we have found very beautiful generalizations of the Jones polynomial, and many new questions.
+It is to be hoped that there are more insights of this nature in the exploration of other three manifolds and their knot theories.